Pronunciation Resources on the Web

 http://faculty.washington.edu/dillon/PhonResources/newstart.html

-A reference chart of English and British vowels and diphthongs.
-Point to a key word to hear it pronounced.
-A link to “British/American Vowels” provides companion vowel charts of the two dialects.
+A link to 'British/American Vowels' provides companion vowel charts of the two dialects.
 Vowels in each can be heard by pointing in the same way.

 The Sounds of English and the International Phonetic Alphabet